OpenModelica/OpenModelica/UsersGuide/source/tlmcosimulation.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When the co-simulation of the composite model is completed successful, simulation results are collected and visualized in the OMEdit plotting perspective as shown in :numref:`tlm-plotting-cosimulation-results`.
+When the co-simulation of the composite model is completed successful, simulation results are collected and visualized in the OMEdit plotting perspective as shown in :numref:`tlm-plotting-cosimulation-results` and :numref:`tlm-cosimulation-visualization`.
 The **Variables Browser** display variables that can be plotted.
 Each variable has a checkbox, checking it will plot the variable.

 .. figure :: media/tlm-plotting-cosimulation-results.png
   :name: tlm-plotting-cosimulation-results

   TLM Co-Simulation Results Plotting.

+.. figure :: media/tlm-cosimulation-visualization.png
+  :name: tlm-cosimulation-visualization

+  TLM Co-Simulation Visualization.

 Composite Modeling in OMEdit
 ----------------------------